 Frequently Asked Questions

-When is Hopkins Pool going to re-open?
+When is the Outdoor Pool going to re-open?

 Can I still use Hopkins Park (playground, park, courts, etc.)?

 Yes!
 All other amenities at Hopkins Park will still be available.
-However, the north parking lot will be closed for construction staging through the duration of the project, which means we will not open the seasonal Ice Rink during winter 2024/2025.
+However, the north parking lot will be closed for construction staging through the duration of the project, which means we will not open the seasonal Ice Rink during winter 2025/2026.

 Are there water slides in the current project?